-Whoever coined the phrase "the best things come in small packages" had definitely just eaten a bowl of dumplings.
+Whoever coined the phrase "the best things come in small packages" had definitely just eaten a plate of dumplings.
 Luckily for us, this city does a fine line in dim sum: here are the best dumpling houses in Melbourne.

 Get your dumplings here

 Here it is all about the fish dumplings – they might not be the most beautiful dumplings you've ever eaten, but they have some serious Chinese pedigree behind them.
 These little, tasty parcels are all handmade, and the filling features plenty of fragrant ginger and coriander root.

 The fight for parking is worse than Chadstone Shopping Centre on Christmas Eve, and hordes of multi-generational families can be seen streaming through the door of this popular yum cha joint.
 Join them for ha gow (prawn dumplings) and siu mai (pork dumplings) with spicy XO sauce.
 Just eat up quick on the weekends as seatings only run for 50 mintues long.